otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/resources (ignore)/lecture-notes/week-11-component-testing-end-to-end-testing/README.md

 | Add a GitHub Actions workflow? (y/N)                                                   | false      |
 | Install Playwright browsers (can be done manually via 'npx playwright install')?
 (Y/n) | true       |

-This will create a `e2e` directory with an example test file and a configuration file called `playwright.config.js` in the root directory.
+This will create a `e2e` directory with an example test file and a configuration file called `playwright.config.js` in the `backend` directory.
 Also, in `package.json`, you will see the following scripts added:

 ```json
 "test:e2e": "playwright test",